-To ensure the quality of services offered by Career and Professional Development Services and to limit the risk to Arizona State University students, alumni, and other users.
-To establish guidelines for all employer recruiting activities permitted by Career and Professional Development Services.
+To ensure the quality of services offered by Career Services and to limit the risk to Arizona State University students, alumni, and other users.
+To establish guidelines for all employer recruiting activities permitted by Career Services.

 Employers are expected to maintain a positive, collaborative working relationship with ASU staff.
 That includes cooperation with ASU policies, guidelines and procedures, meeting necessary deadlines to ensure smooth operation of recruiting sessions, providing the job/company information and data requested, sharing hire data as requested, complying with the legal obligations of recruiters, and maintaining the confidentiality of student data as outlined in the Family Educational Rights and Privacy Act (FERPA).

-Career and Professional Development Services adheres to the guidelines in this policy to ensure quality of services.
-NACE’s operational procedures serve as the basic guidelines for Career and Professional Development Services regarding on-campus and online recruiting activity.
-Furthermore, Career and Professional Development Services reserves the right to modify these terms and conditions at any time and may develop additional procedures for candidates and employers to ensure effective operation.
-All decisions regarding employer recruiting activities are made at the sole discretion of Career and Professional Development Services and Arizona State University.
+Career Services adheres to the guidelines in this policy to ensure quality of services.
+NACE’s operational procedures serve as the basic guidelines for Career Services regarding on-campus and online recruiting activity.
+Furthermore, Career Services reserves the right to modify these terms and conditions at any time and may develop additional procedures for candidates and employers to ensure effective operation.
+All decisions regarding employer recruiting activities are made at the sole discretion of Career Services and Arizona State University.

-Career and Professional Development Services supports students’ prospective employment choices by allowing employers to participate in recruiting activities.
+Career Services supports students’ prospective employment choices by allowing employers to participate in recruiting activities.
 To be eligible to recruit at Arizona State University, you must be an approved employer on the career management system.
 These employer recruiting activities include, but are not limited to: